 A person can become infected when these spores enter the bloodstream through a cut or deep wound.
 The bacteria spores then spread to the central nervous system and produce a toxin called tetanospasmin.
 This toxin is a poison that blocks the nerve signals from your spinal cord to your muscles.
 This can lead to severe muscle spasms.

 Tetanus infection has been associated with:

-- puncture wounds from piercings, tattoos, or injection drug use, or injury (such as stepping on a nail)
+- puncture wounds from piercings, tattoos, injection drug use, or injury (such as stepping on a nail)

 - wounds contaminated with dirt, feces, or saliva

 Tetanus is not contagious from person to person.
-The infection occurs worldwide, but is more common in hot, damp climates with rich soil, and in densely populated areas.
+The infection occurs worldwide, but is more common in hot, damp climates with rich soil.
+It’s also more common in densely populated areas.